-Reenactment of emergency ordinance (Ordinance No. 74-20) to temporarily require grocery store, drug store, restaurant, and on-demand delivery service employers to provide health and scheduling protections to employees during the public health emergency related to COVID-19.
+Reenactment of emergency ordinance (Ordinance No. 74-20, as reenacted by Ordinance Nos.
+110-20, 156-20, and 230-20) to temporarily require grocery store, drug store, restaurant, and on-demand delivery service employers to provide health and scheduling protections to employees during the public health emergency related to COVID-19.